ABDULALI3468/HELLO-MICROVERSE/README.md

 # hello_microverse_project

 > Description :
-                This is a very simple project of my second day at microverse where i need to add linters and simple git and github works!
+                A simple project to test linters to project and to practice basic Git and Github best practices.

 ## Built With